emaloney/CleanroomLogger/BREAKING-CHANGES.md

 ## 1.4.0

-**This release uses version 2.0 of the Swift language, and therefore requires Xcode 7 or higher.**
+This release uses a pre-release version 2.0 of the Swift language, and therefore requires specific _beta_ versions of Xcode 7 that are no longer supplied by Apple.

+As a result, the 1.4.x release line is no longer supported.

+## 1.5.0

+This release uses Swift 2.0 and requires a release version of Xcode 7.

+This release also adds support for tvOS.